robot-16662/16662_S24/README.md

-### Assigments for the Robot Autonomy Course 16662!
+### Assignments for 16-662 Robot Autonomy, Spring 2024